railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

-:child_depend: Tax on Childs, boolean
+:child_depend: Tax on Children, boolean

-    *Indicate if the tax computation is based on the value computed for the computation of child taxes or based on the total amount.*
+    *Set if the tax computation is based on the computation of child taxes rather than on the total amount.*